space-concordia-robotics/robotics-orin-gui/README.md

 # Install dependencies
 After cloning the repo, from the root of the directory, run `npm install`.
-It should install all required packages
+It should install all required packages.

 # Setup
 To your `/etc/hosts/` file on your client (ie where